The application for the summer 2019 term has closed. Information about the 2020 term will be posted in December.

-- If you have not participated before and need a TIP ID number, you may request one via the TIP ID request.
+- If you have not participated before, you may request a TIP ID with our request tool.

 Step 2: Identify and rank course preferences

-- You will be enrolled in only one in-depth course for the entire term.
+- You will be enrolled in one in-depth course for the entire term.

 - You can identify up to nine courses you are interested in and rank them from most preferred to least preferred.

 - You may rank courses from different terms and at different sites.
 The more courses you rank, the better your chances of being accepted to the program; however, please only list courses you really intend to accept.
 Listing only one choice does not increase your chances of being placed in that course.